S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Related Work

 Inspired by strong representation ability of convolutional neural networks, deep CNN model-based methods~\cite{meng2020snapshot,Miao19ICCV,wang2019hyperspectral,Wang19TIP} have been introduced for a high-fidelity reconstruction.
 Among them, $\lambda$-net~\cite{Miao19ICCV} incorporates a generative adversarial learning framework.
 TSA-Net~\cite{Meng20ECCV_TSAnet} firstly introduces the self-attention in both spatial and spectral domain.
 However, it heavily relays on the spatial locality of convolution for the down-scaled attention map calculation, leading to limited long-range relationship modeling capacity.
 DGSMP~\cite{huang2021deep} formulates the reconstruction as a MAP problem and effectively learns the prior, achieving better performance.
 BIRNAT~\cite{cheng2022recurrent} adopts bidirectional RNNs for a follow-up channel retrieval, exploiting the sequential property of the hyperspectral data for the first time.
 Besides, HDNet~\cite{hu2022hdnet} mainly regularizes the reconstruction in the frequency domain upon discrete Fourier transform (DFT).
-It performs the spatial-spectral learning with convolutional structure for a better feature extraction, but barely discloses the spatial and spectral characteristics of the hyperspectral images underlying the model design principles.
-More recently, Transformer architectures~\cite{vaswani2017attention,dosovitskiy2021an} becomes an emerging option for the hyperspectral image reconstruction.
+It performs the spatial-spectral learning with convolutional structure for a better feature extraction, but barely discloses the spatial and spectral characteristics of the hyperspectral images underlying the model design principles. {More recently, Transformer architectures~\cite{vaswani2017attention,dosovitskiy2021an} becomes an emerging option for the hyperspectral image reconstruction.
 Specifically, MST~\cite{cai2022mask} models the long-range dependencies across different spectral channels.
-Besides, it creatively inserts the mask to customize the self-attention calculation.
-Employing spatial sparsity of the hyperspectral images, CST~\cite{cai2022coarse} selectively computes the self-attention within informative spatial windows and clusters semantically-similar tokens into buckets regardless the pixel spatial location, which sets the state-of-the-art performance with low complexity.
+CST~\cite{cai2022coarse} selectively computes the self-attention within informative spatial windows and groups semantically-similar tokens into buckets regardless of the pixel spatial location, which sets the state-of-the-art performance.
+The proposed method differs from the above methods in certain aspects.
+Firstly, this work observes an information disentanglement and masked data loss from a physical scope.
+There lacks a systematic overview of the prevailing attention mechanisms for the task of SCI despite the novel Transformer design.
+The proposed method bridges this gap.}